What This Means

 The firm remains responsible for judgment and final decisions.

-AGENT425 supports the movement of work.
-Attorneys and firm leaders keep approval authority, client communication standards, and professional responsibility.
+AGENT425 supports repeatable execution.
+Attorneys and firm leaders keep approval authority, professional judgment, client communication standards, and responsibility for final decisions.

 Why This Matters